-The Brooks School Athletic Complex includes two expansive facilities: an athletic center that gives Brooks athletes the chance to train at the highest levels, and the nearby Danforth Gymnasium, a state-of-the-art rowing and squash center.
+The Brooks School Athletic Complex includes three expansive facilities: an athletic center that gives Brooks athletes the chance to train at the highest levels; the nearby Danforth Gymnasium, a rowing and squash center; and the Demoulas Family Boathouse, opened in 2023 and offering rowers state-of-the-art technology, space and storage for 1st and 2nd crew teams.

-Our 50,474 square-foot athletic center boasts three regulation-length basketball courts, a wrestling center, locker rooms, meeting spaces, and an athletic training room.
+Our 50,474 square-foot athletic center boasts two regulation-length basketball courts with two practice hoops, a wrestling center, locker rooms, meeting spaces, and an athletic training room.
 There is also a fully-equipped fitness room that looks out over the basketball courts, offering free weights, strength machines, treadmills, elliptical trainers, stationary bikes, ergs and flat-screen televisions above the cardio machines.
 Connected to the Athletic Center is a hockey rink that doubles as an indoor soccer arena in the spring.

 The Danforth Gymnasium also houses Brooks' rowing center for in-season and out-of-season training.
 Multiple ergs and two eight-person, still-water rowing tanks give crew the opportunity to practice indoors when cold or inclement weather prevents use of our campus' Lake Cochichewick.